Biodiversity Credits NSW – What Are They & Why Are They Important?

 What is a Biodiversity Stewardship Agreement?

-Landholders who wish to apply for the biodiversity stewardship agreement must apply to the NSW Biodiversity Conservation Trust.
+Landholders who wish to apply for a biodiversity stewardship agreement must apply to the NSW Biodiversity Conservation Trust.

 What are the Key Benefits of Biodiversity Credits?